-Public response: 11 objections and 5 representations in support have been received.
+Public Response: 5 objections and 9 representations in support have been received.
 The objectors raise the following concerns:

-- there is no significant difference between this application and previous application no. W10/1062 which was refused; - nothing has changed to indicate that a different decision should be made now; - the building is substantially larger than the school that was approved on the adjacent site; - inappropriate development within the Green Belt; - no very special circumstances to justify the development; - this will set an undesirable precedent for the development of further Green Belt land; - increased traffic; - the Transport Statement is out of date; - the use of the existing Brethren's meeting hall already causes traffic problems; - detrimental to highway safety; - the school will be of no benefit to the village because it is intended for Brethren children who do not live in the village; - this is not a "Free School", this status has been refused by the Department for Education on a number of occasions; - adverse ecological impact; - the grass snake relocation for the previous application was not carried out correctly; - bringing this number of children into a village location from surrounding cities and towns (and further afield) is unsustainable; - there is no local need for a school of this size;
+- there is no significant difference between this application and previous application no. W10/1062 which was refused; - nothing has changed to indicate that a different decision should be made now; - the building is substantially larger than the school that was approved on the adjacent site; - inappropriate development within the Green Belt; - no very special circumstances to justify the development; - this will set an undesirable precedent for the development of further Green Belt land; - increased traffic; - the Transport Statement is out of date;

-- contrary to the Local Plan; - the proposals will have an adverse impact on the local environment but would be of no benefit to the local community; - the proposals will upset the balance of village life; - harm to the setting of the Grade I Listed St. John the Baptist Church; - harm to the setting of the adjacent Bagot's Castle Scheduled Ancient Monument; - a school will be noisy and disruptive next to a graveyard, which is disrespectful; - there are alternative sites outside of the Green Belt that could accommodate the proposed school; - if permission is granted, little could be done to prevent the school from expanding in the future; - disturbance of land that is known to be severely contaminated; - insufficient information regarding the contamination that exists on site and the remediation methods that will be used; - a new environmental assessment is required due to the nature and extent of the contamination: - harm to the character and appearance of the area due to the security fencing; and - existing local children have to travel out of the village to go to school, whereas pupils for the proposed school will travel into the village from far and wide.
+- the use of the existing Brethren's meeting hall already causes traffic problems; - detrimental to highway safety; - the school will be of no benefit to the village because it is intended for Brethren children who do not live in the village; - this is not a "Free School", this status has been refused by the Department for Education on a number of occasions; - adverse ecological impact; - bringing this number of children into a village location from surrounding cities and towns (and further afield) is unsustainable; - there is no local need for a school of this size; - contrary to the Local Plan; - the proposals will have an adverse impact on the local environment but would be of no benefit to the local community; - the proposals will upset the balance of village life; - harm to the setting of the Grade I Listed St. John the Baptist Church; - harm to the setting of the adjacent Bagot's Castle Scheduled Ancient Monument; - there are alternative sites outside of the Green Belt that could accommodate the proposed school; - if permission is granted, little could be done to prevent the school from expanding in the future; - disturbance of land that is known to be severely contaminated; - insufficient information regarding the contamination that exists on site and the remediation methods that will be used; - a new environmental assessment is required due to the nature and extent of the contamination; and - harm to the character and appearance of the area due to the security fencing.